karan-panda/ACM-Debug-the-Code-2023/README.md

 - ⏰ **Submission Deadlines:** Submit your code within the specified time limits.
 Late submissions won't be accepted.

-- 📊 **Scoring and Judging:** Scoring criteria are determined by organizers and final.
-Judges' decisions are binding. 📝
+- 📊 **Scoring and Judging:** SThe judging criteria and scoring methodology will be determined by the competition organizers and will be final.
+Decisions made by the judges are not open to dispute. 📝

 - 👏 **Code of Ethics:** Uphold ethical coding and debugging standards.
 Unethical behavior may lead to disqualification. 🏆